alterasc/alterasc.github.io/docs/Spells.md

 `0d33465ba73142b78b284140247d9481`
 `TransmuteBloodToAcidAbility`

+### Trial of Fire and Acid

+The target creature is covered in burning acid that deals 1d6 points of acid damage and 1d6 points of fire damage each round.
+The subject can attempt a Fortitude saving throw each round to reduce the damage by half.

+Warpriest 3, Witch 3, Wizard 3, Bloodrager 3, Cleric 3, Magus 3, Shaman 3, Dread Knight 3, Faithful Paragon 3, Child of Acavna and Amaznen 3, Claw of the False Wyrm 3

+`56557368ccbb415fa57b11612affabb9`
+`TrialOfFireAndAcidAbility`

+### Vermin Shape II

+You become a giant spider.
+You gain a +4 size bonus to your Strength, a -2 penalty to your Dexterity, a +2 size bonus to your Constitution, +5 natural armor bonus, trip immunity, web immunity, and a web ability with a (DC of 10 + half the casters level + their Constitution modifier); after use, the web ability cannot be used for 1 minute.
+Your movement speed is increased by 10 feet.
+You have have two 2d6 bite attacks plus poison

+Witch 4, Wizard 5, Alchemist 5, Druid 4, Magus 5, Soldier of Gaia 4, Skulking Hunter 4

+`0bc85d15a3f845e589ab1fe3b351352a`
+`VerminShapeIIAbility`

 ### Wall of Fire

 An immobile, blazing curtain of shimmering fire springs into existence.
 The wall deals fire damage when it appears, to all creatures in the area on your turn each round, and also to any creature that passes through it.
 The damage dealt is 2d6 points of damage +1 point of damage per caster level (maximum +20).
 The wall deals double damage to undead creatures.

-Wizard 4, Bloodrager 4, Druid 5, Hunter 5, Magus 4, Shaman 4, Child of Acavna and Amaznen 4, Claw of the False Wyrm 4
+Wizard 4, Bloodrager 4, Druid 5, Hunter 5, Magus 4, Shaman 4, Soldier of Gaia 5, Child of Acavna and Amaznen 4, Claw of the False Wyrm 4

 `80189142f7c640f39195defdc9777b27`
 `WallOfFireAbility`